eriktate/harvest/obsidian/Brainstorm.md

 # Harvest
 ## Concept
 A post-apocalyptic fantasy world where the only land left to support crops is fraught with danger and crawling with monsters.
-Only the best, bravest, and strongest are chosen to be farmers, tasked with growing as much food as possible while fighting off droves of monsters and fiends.
+Only the best, bravest, and strongest are chosen to be harvesters, tasked with growing as much food as possible while fighting off droves of monsters

 ## Aesthetic
 Dark, moody colors (Below, Darkest Dungeon, Isaac).
 Maybe post-apocalyptic medieval/fantasy?
 Goal of the game is to produce as much food as possible each day.
 You get a report from the city you support each day letting you know how many people died of starvation (think Papers Please).